- Master of Laws, University of Copenhagen

 Mr Schiersing has been instructed as counsel or appointed as arbitrator in matters involving the laws of e.g. England & Wales, United States (New York, Delaware and California), Singapore, China (PRC), Hong Kong SAR, Korea, India, Indonesia, United Arab Emirates, Qatar, Egypt, South Africa, The Russian Federation, France, Germany, Denmark, Sweden, Norway, Finland, Iceland, Italy, Switzerland, Austria, The Netherlands, Poland, Estonia, Lithuania, Bulgaria and Cyprus.

 He is a Fellow of the Chartered Institute of Arbitrators in London (FCIArb) and a Chartered Arbitrator (C. Arb).
 Also, Mr Schiersing is a Supporting Member of the London Maritime Arbitrators Association (LMAA).
-He is on several panels of arbitrators.
+He is on several panels of arbitrators across the continents.

 - The Danish Arbitration Act – A Commentary (2016)